 I’ve received many questions by email about how to identify authentic Murano glass.
-So I decided to expand on my previous explanation and provide a little historical background.
+So, I decided to expand on my reasoning for how to identify authentic Murano glass chandeliers and provide a little historical background.
 If you are not too much into history, you can skip this part and jump directly into the second section.

 Although there are several types of Italian chandeliers, only those from the region of Murano are authentic.
 Here’s how you can tell whether or not they are authentic.

-1. Ask for the certificate of the company selling the chandelier.
-This certificate is issued by the Italian association for Murano manufacturers and it’s only issued to some people.
+- Request the Company Certificate: This document is issued by the Italian Association for Murano manufacturers and is only available to select individuals.

-3. Murano glass will usually have a Pontill marking on it’s base.
+- Look for the Pontil Mark: Genuine Murano glass will have a Pontil marking on its base.

-5. You will really need to spend some time doing research about the glass masters and their production models.
+- Conduct Research: Take time to learn about the glass masters and their production models.

 Thanks for reading, please share if you think this was useful.
 As always, I’d be happy to answer all your questions.
 Please write to: firstname.lastname@example.org